 1 cup crushed cornflakes

 Halve eggs lengthwise and remove the yolks.
 In a bowl, combine the egg yolks, mustard, celery salt, salad dressing, ¼ teaspoon salt, and pepper.
 Fill the egg whites with the yolk mixture.
 Melt 3 tablespoons of butter in a saucepan, and stir in the flour and remaining salt.
 Add milk gradually, stirring in the cheese until it’s melted, then stir in the pimento.
 Spread the asparagus in a greased 1½-quart casserole dish and arrange the eggs, cut side up, over the asparagus.
 Cover everything with the cheese sauce and sprinkle with cornflake crumbs and remaining butter.
-Bake at 350 degrees Celsius for 20 minutes.
+Bake at 350 degrees Fahrenheit for 20 minutes.